mondaycom/vibe/README.md

 ## Developing locally with your consumer application

-When developing locally, we are using a npm functionality called npm link, this allows us to work locally on our package and use it in a different project without publishing.
+When developing locally, we are using an npm functionality called npm link, this allows us to work locally on our package and use it in a different project without publishing.
 This functionality basically overrides the npm mapping between package name to its repo, and points it to where the package is located locally.